 4 – Do Your Bit

 The fact that LED lighting uses approximately 90% less energy than a comparable halogen bulb should tell you that along with savings on energy bills, you’re also doing your ‘bit’ for the environment.
 But it’s not only the energy savings that do something positive for the environment in general either – LED bulbs also contain no mercury and are fully recyclable.
-It’s an inexpensive yet hugely effective way of doing something positive for the environment, while also doing a favour or two for yourself at the same time.
+It’s an inexpensive yet hugely effective way of doing something positive for the environment, while also doing a favor or two for yourself at the same time.

 5 – They’re Getting Cheaper All the Time!